Important Facts to Know

 - All returning students must have a valid TU email address.
 You will receive all correspondence from the TU Student Financial Services Office via your TU email account.

-- Read your Award Notice carefully.
-Initial what you choose to accept, and return the Award Notice to the Office of Student Financial Services.
+- Read your Award Letter carefully.
+Initial what you choose to accept, and return the Award Letter to the Office of Student Financial Services.

 - Immediately, report any non-TU scholarship received to the Office of Student Financial Services.
 This may affect eligibility for current funding.